Step 1: Qualifying Exam

-You must complete Exam Part 1: Written Component of the Physiotherapy Competency Exam (PCE) with the Canadian Alliance of Physiotherapy Regulators (CAPR).
+You must complete the Written Component (Qualifying Exam) of the Physiotherapy Competency Exam (PCE) with the Canadian Alliance of Physiotherapy Regulators (CAPR).

-Upon graduation, you may register for PCE Part 1.
+Upon graduation, you may register for the written component of the PCE.
 This multiple-choice exam tests your knowledge of physiotherapy and your ability to solve clinical problems using clinical scenarios.

-CAPR administers PCE Part 1.
+CAPR administers the Written Component (Qualifying Exam).
 You can write the exam in major cities in Canada, including Winnipeg.
 Opportunities to complete the exam are provided six times a year.
 You will choose an exam date on the Registration Application form (see below).

 Registration Application Form